ethan2717/endless-doors/README.md

 I worked on this project in 2019 with a group of three others.
 It is a game written in Java that we made for a class project.

+To run the program, first use terminal to navigate to "endless-doors/RPG/src" Then run "javac StartGame.java" Finally run "java StartGame"

 ---

 Greetings, reader of the README.md file.
 If you're here, you probably want to know more about the game Endless Doors.